Jaws 2: Critical response

 Although many critics identify some flaws, often comparing Szwarc negatively to Spielberg, DVD.net states that "this sequel does have some redeeming qualities going for it that make it a good movie in its own right".
 Richard Dreyfuss and Robert Shaw are missed, especially since the teenage characters are labeled "largely annoying 'Afterschool Special' archetypes" who are "irritating and incessantly screaming" and "don't make for very sympathetic victims".
 Because of its emphasis upon the teenage cast, some critics have compared the film to the popular slasher films that would soon follow.
-Also comparing the film's "interchangeable teens to slasher films, particularly the Friday the 13th franchise, Muir says that "it feels wrong for a Jaws film to dwell in that shallow domain."
+Also comparing the film's "interchangeable" teens to slasher films, particularly the Friday the 13th franchise, Muir says that "it feels wrong for a Jaws film to dwell in that shallow domain."
 However, the critic also commends the teen characters' comradeship and heroism, citing the character Marge (Martha Swatek), who is killed when saving Sean Brody (Marc Gilpin) from the shark.

 The film's tagline, "Just when you thought it was safe to go back in the water ...", has become one of the most famous in film history.
 Andrew J. Kuehn, who developed the first film's trailer, is credited with coining the phrase.
 It has been parodied in numerous films, notably the tagline of the 1996 feature film adaptation of the television series, Flipper: "This summer, it's finally safe to go back in the water."

-Sequel

-A sequel titled Jaws 3-D, was released in 1983.